Endodontic (Root Canal) Therapy

 When a tooth is decayed or cracked, bacteria can get to the pulp.
 The bacterial by-products irritate and inflame the pulp.
-When this happens, it's harder for blood to flow to the tissue, and the resulting pressure creates pain inside your tooth.
+When this happens, it’s harder for blood to flow to the tissue, and the resulting pressure creates nerve pain inside your tooth.
+Pain can also result from pressure caused by bacterial growth and infection in a tooth.
 The Doctors at Prescott Dentistry are sympathetic to fears of pain and will do everything necessary to make it a comfortable experience.